 (Target profit/point profit) x point size = price change in points

-Then you take your price change per point and, depending on whether you opened with a buy order or a sell order, you do the following:
+Then you calculate your price change per point and, depending on whether you opened with a BUY order or a SELL order, you do the following:

 Let’s take a look at a quick example of a Take Profit/Stop Loss order.

 - (100/10)x0.0001 = 0.001

 Remember that to calculate “point profit” you take lot size x contract size x point size, which in this case is 1 x 100,000 x 0.0001

 We can therefore see that, if you want to get USD 100 profit off this order, you’ll need to set your Take Profit at 1.2330.

 Now let’s do the Stop Loss.